Tues, 1/26 11:00-11:45

-B4: Positioning and Petitioning: How to Succeed with Your Municipality
+B4: Positioning Community Composting: How to Succeed with Your Municipality

 Community composting has seen rapid growth over the past decade.
-Hear two growing businesses share lessons learned that will be helpful to any group seeking to work with their local government
+Hear movement leaders share lessons learned that will be helpful to any group seeking to work with their local government.

 Ben Parry, Compost Crew, "Positioning your business for success with municipalities"